 3. Prue Leith announces GBBO winner accidently via Twitter

 The GBBO judge shared a post revealing the winner of The Great British Bake Off final when it was yet to air – but then quickly deleted it – doh!
-It’s not the first time a Bake Off result has been accidentally revealed, with Mary Berry inadvertently letting slip that Dorret had been sent packing in week three back in 2015.
+It’s not the first time a Bake Off result has been accidently revealed, with Mary Berry inadvertently letting slip that Dorret had been sent packing in week three back in 2015.

 4. Theresa May’s speech turns into a living nightmare!